 Charlot puts the letter in his pocket.
 What does it mean - this funny way of playing chance - to send a letter he kept lugging around with him.
 The general, seeing his bewilderment, evokes his debut in the counter-intelligence services.

 GENERAL:- A university thesis on the Sator square has led me to Stenay.
-There, I was surprised to meet the author of the "Adventures of Arsène Lupin' [editors note; the author is Maurice Leblanc] and who came to the same conclusions: If the name of Stenay derives from satanacum1, meaning the domaine of Satan [or the Satanic realm], then equally so will satornacum derive from the domaine [or realm] of Saturn and the magic square.
+There, I was surprised to meet the author of the "Adventures of Arsène Lupin' and who came to the same conclusions: If the name of Stenay derives from satanacum1, meaning the domaine of Satan [or the Satanic realm], then equally so will satornacum derive from the domaine [or realm] of Saturn and the magic square.

 Maurice Leblanc could be my father and his science was outmoded but my way of dreaming suited him.
 Thus we raved about the squaring of the circle2, i.e. on the reports of the SATOR square and of the God of Saturn's golden age3 and his eating of his children, whose planet is a ball encircled by a ring.